aptise/peter_sslers/README.md

 		"result": "success"
 	}

 If you start to see valid/invalid keys disappear it is often because the `expiries` or `maxitems` have removed them from the cache.

 Are Alternate Chains Supported?
 -------------------------------

-LetsEncrypt and other ACME Certificate Authorities may support "Alternate Chains" of their signed certificates that lead to different trusted roots.
+LetsEncrypt and other ACME Certificate Authorities may support "Alternate Chains" of their signed Certificates that lead to different trusted roots.

 Alternate Chains are fully supported by PeterSSLers

-Support:

 * Alternate Certificate Chains are downloaded and tracked
 * Machine-readable Endpoints are available to detect and utilize the Alternate Chains

-However:

-* Overall UX, payloads and endpoints are optimized for the Primary Chain
+* Default UX, payloads and endpoints are optimized for the Primary Chain
-* Some advanced features such as Cache Priming only utilize the Primary Chain

-Pull Requests to bring the overall experience of Alternate Chains on-par with Primary Chains are welcome.
+* Default payloads may be configured to enforce a chain preference, so alternate chains can override the default chain

 What does it look like?